-The reading of a meter at any time between ten days before and ten days after any stated date may be taken as the reading of the meter at such stated date.
+The reading of a meter at any time between 10 days before and 10 days after any stated date may be taken as the reading of the meter at such stated date.

-24. Averaging of Consumption
+24. Averaging of consumption

 During the time any meter is undergoing repairs, or should it cease to properly register the consumption of water, the Board or any officer appointed by the Board may, at its option, estimate the quantity of water consumed by taking an average of the quantity used during such previous period as the Board shall determine.

-25. Testing of Meters
+25. Meters, testing of

-If any consumer shall at any time be dissatisfied with any particular reading of a meter, and be desirous of having the meter tested, they shall give written notice thereof to the Board or its officer of such reading and thereupon the said meter shall be tested by passing through it a predetermined quantity of water or known quantity of water, and if upon such testing it shall appear to the satisfaction of the Board or its officer that the meter registered more than five per cent in excess of the quantity that shall actually pass through it at testing, then the Board shall bear the expenses of and incidental to such testing, and shall also adjust the charge to the said consumer, but if the meter upon testing shall not register more than five per cent in excess of the quantity that shall actually pass through it, then the consumer shall pay to the Board all the expenses of and incidental to such testing, provided that the expenses of every test shall be fixed by the Board, subject to a minimum charge as prescribed by the Board from time to time for each test; provided also that the consumer shall not be at liberty to avail themselves of the right to test the registration of the meter for any period other than the period of the registration next preceding the date of reading in respect of which they shall be given notice as aforesaid.
+If any consumer shall at any time be dissatisfied with any particular reading of a meter, and be desirous of having the meter tested, they shall give written notice thereof to the Board or its officer of such reading and thereupon the said meter shall be tested by passing through it a predetermined quantity of water or known quantity of water, and if upon such testing it shall appear to the satisfaction of the Board or its officer that the meter registered more than 5% in excess of the quantity that shall actually pass through it at testing, then the Board shall bear the expenses of and incidental to such testing, and shall also adjust the charge to the said consumer, but if the meter upon testing shall not register more than 5% in excess of the quantity that shall actually pass through it, then the consumer shall pay to the Board all the expenses of and incidental to such testing, provided that the expenses of every test shall be fixed by the Board, subject to a minimum charge as prescribed by the Board from time to time for each test; provided also that the consumer shall not be at liberty to avail themselves of the right to test the registration of the meter for any period other than the period of the registration next preceding the date of reading in respect of which they shall be given notice as aforesaid.

-26. Gratuities Prohibited
+26. Gratuities prohibited

 Officers, workers, or agents of the Board shall not solicit or receive any fee or gratuity whatever.

-27. Junction or Interference with Pipes and Fittings
+27. Joining to or interfering with Board’s pipes etc.

 Any person shall not make any connection or interference with any pipe or fitting of the Board or with any water pipe or fitting communicating therewith, at any other place than shall be approved of by the Board, and the mains shall only be tapped by the workers of the Board.

-[Part 3 (s.
+[Part 3 (bl.
 27A-27L) deleted in Gazette 1 Apr 2010 p.
 1281.]

 Part 4

-Rates and Charges
+Rates and charges

 [Heading inserted in Gazette 1 Apr 2008 p.
 1290.]

-28. Rating
+28. Rates and charges, amount of

-(a) Within the Busselton Water Area the water rate charged shall be at a rate not exceeding that prescribed in Section 93 of the Act.
-A minimum rate in accordance with Section 92 of the Act shall be payable on each separately assessed piece of land.
+(a) Within the Busselton Water Area the water rate charged shall be at a rate not exceeding that prescribed in section 93 of the Act.
+A minimum rate in accordance with section 92 of the Act shall be payable on each separately assessed piece of land.

 (aa) Within the Busselton Water Area the Standard Water Charge and the Water Consumption charges shall be as set by the Board, with the approval of the Minister.